SuraRengoku/VulkanRenderer/README.md

 ## Installation
 ### MacOS/Linux
-on MaxOS, we use default C++ compiler clang, which is included in the Xcode-tools
+on MacOS, we use default C++ compiler clang, which is included in the Xcode-tools

 #### GLFW